lubuntu-team/manual/source/4/4.3/software_sources.rst

 Chapter 4.3 Managing Software Sources
 ============================================

-Occasionally you may need to change the setting of you software sources.
+Occasionally you may need to change the setting of your software sources.
 This could involve:

 -   Changing update settings like update frequency, notification of new releases,
 -   Adding or removing sources such as PPAs